ethanblake4/dart_eval/README.md

 ### How fast is it?

 Preliminary testing shows that, for simple code, `dart_eval` running in AOT-compiled Dart is around 12x slower than standard AOT Dart and is approximately on par with a language like Ruby.
-For many use cases this actually doesn't matter too much, e.g. in the case of Flutter where the app spends 99% of its performance budget in the Flutter framework itself.
+However, it's important to remember this only applies to code running directly in the dart_eval VM, and not any code it interacts with.
+For example, most Flutter apps spend the vast majority of their performance budget in the Flutter framework itself, so the speed impact of dart_eval is usually negligible.

 ## Language feature support table